-This article isn’t about commissioning the best photographer money can buy, nor is it about the world’s greatest photographers of all-time.
+This article isn’t about commissioning the best photographers money can buy, nor is it about the world’s greatest photographers of all-time.
 Here, there are no named references in a mind-blowing line-up of photography legends.
-What you will find is, a matrix table with a model that provides a rough guide to assist those looking for a local photographer that will best suit their own needs.
+This is what you will find, a "talent table", a model that provides a rough guide to assist those looking for a local photographer that will best suit their own needs.
 Every private or business venture has its budgetary limitations; at some time, someone somewhere will require the service of the novice photographer.
 As long as risks are recognised and acknowledged on both sides, no harm in that!
 If we assume overall price is the influence, then there is a non-skilled or skilled photographer for everyone’s budget!

 If you are looking to hire, then this is about trying to match-up a service that is best for YOU!
 Occasionally everyone needs a photographer; let’s take weddings as an example.
 Weddings are a mixed bag, sourcing the best photographers out there just means sourcing the wedding photography service that is right for you as a couple, your perfect photographer doesn’t necessarily have to produce the finest images but the service provider must deliver the goods and be your preferred choice for all the right reasons.

 I suppose you can apply the reference table to most photography genres, just use the table subjectively!

 What’s too salty for some won’t be salty enough for others, aligning aspirations with expectations.

 Matching performance alongside expectations and price is a starting point for choosing the best photographer, or at the very least, I hope it will offer some guidance that can point you in a positive direction for the best results.
 Like all aspects of life what’s good for one won’t be good for another, this is so true with wedding photography, a miss match of expectancies doesn’t benefit anyone.